travis-ci/docs-travis-ci-com/user/triggering-builds.md

 You can also customize the build configuration.

-For controlling how the original build configuration (in the `.travis.yml` file), and the configuration given in your API request are combined you can choose one out of 3 merge modes:
+Choose one of the following merge modes to determine how the original build configuration (in the `.travis.yml` file), and the configuration specified in your API request are combined :

-* `replace` replaces the full, original build configuration with the given configuration
+* `replace` replaces the full, original build configuration with the configuration in the API request body
-* `merge` replaces sections in the original configuration with the given section (default)
+* `merge` (*default*) replaces sections in the original configuration with the configuration in the API request body
-* `deep_merge` deep merges the given configuration into the build configuration
+* `deep_merge` merges the configuration in the API request body into the build configuration

 For example, given that the `.travis.yml` file contains the following configuration: